giesselmann/nanopype/docs/rules/storage.md

 The order of reads in the archives is **not** guaranteed to be the same as in the output folders of MinKNOW.
 Running the script with the same arguments twice will validate the import process and report any inconsistency between import and raw data directories.

 **Important** Current MinKNOW versions support already packing of multiple reads into a single fast5 file.
 It is not yet tested, if this is compatible with all included tools of this pipeline.
 Re-packing these bundled fast5 will result in potentially huge archives!
-Future releases of nanopype will transparently support both, tar and fast5 archives.
+Future releases of Nanopype will transparently support both, tar and fast5 archives.

 ## Indexing